pi-star-2025/pi_star/eye_candy_os.md

 ##

-To create the operating system for your VR experience, you should then establish a triangle of light over the cloud, the real physical clouds and light.
+To create the operating system for your VR experience, you should then establish a triangle of light over the clouds, the real physical clouds and light.
 This corresponds to the outer triangle of nose breath.

 This is the 3 wrapper.